Company: Canadian Nuclear Laboratories

 - Education

-- Bachelors (Honours) in Engineering or Science from a university of recognized standing or membership in an engineering or scientific professional organization authorized by statute to establish qualification for membership in that organization.
+- Bachelors (Honour) in Electrical Engineering from a university of recognized standing; or membership in an engineering professional organization authorized by statute to establish qualification in that organization.

 - Experience